Iguassu Scenes

 Paraguay

-Avenida Alejo Garcia / Democrático
+Avenida Alejo Garcia / Democratico

 Argentina

-380 Avenida San Martin
+380 Avenida General San Martin

-Downtown (close to the San Martin Square)
+Downtown - Puerto Iguazu (in front of the San Martin Square)

 Electric Power

-In the Iguassu region there are two electrical power currents - in Argentina and Paraguay, 220V, and in Brazil, 110V.
+In the Iguassu region, there are two electrical power currents - in Argentina and Paraguay, 220V, and in Brazil, 110V.
 Some places have both voltages.

 Border Slips